 - Chris Barker's Lambda Tutorial

-- Penn Lambda Calculator: Pedagogical software developed by Lucas Champollion, Josh Tauberer and Maribel Romero.
-Linguistically oriented.
-Requires installing Java (Mac users will probably already have it installed).
+- The UPenn Lambda Calculator: Pedagogical software developed by Lucas Champollion and others.
+Linguistically oriented, uses types.
+Requires Java (many users will probably already have Java installed).

 - Mike Thyer's Lambda Animator: Graphical tool for experimenting with different reduction strategies.
 Also requires installing Java, and Graphviz.